ShrutiSunil/Noah-s-Bark-Play-Date-Application-for-Dogs-/README.md

 # Noah-s-Bark-Play-Date-Application-for-Dogs-
-Organise play dates for dogs depending on user inputs.
+Problem Statement : Organise play dates for dogs depending on user inputs.
+Data description : Primary data was collected.
+1788 reponses were recorded.
+Architecture of the project : Similarity matrix and collaborative filtering was used to find the matching dogs.
+Application :